 - Stars: Sonya Balmores, Isabelle Cornish, Eme Ikwuakor

-Although it is, strictly speaking, a superhero TV series from Marvel, due to be screened on ABC in the States, the first two episodes will be screened in IMAX cinemas globally.
+Although it is, strictly speaking, a superhero TV series from Marvel, due to be aired by ABC in the States, the first two episodes are currently being screened in IMAX cinemas globally.
 You'll have two weeks to go see them before the show officially starts on TV.

 Kingsman: The Golden Circle